khush3/website_files/content/home/extracurricular.md

   location = "VNIT, Nagpur, India" date_start = "2018-05-01"
   date_end = "2019-07-01"
-  description = """I was actively involved in promoting technical culture in my institute and conducted several workshops for the freshmen."""
+  description = """I was actively involved in promoting technical culture in my institute and conducted technical competition for the freshmen."""

 [[experience]]
   title = "Delegate"